MaximilianVovk/WMPG-repoMAX/README.md

 # WMPG Max'repository
 Western Meteor Physics Group (WMPG) Maximilian Vovk's personal repository.

-- **Meteor Light and Atomic Excitation**: Meteor light is mainly produced by atoms in excited states, often neutrals like iron, sodium, and oxygen, released from the meteor body.
-These atoms get excited and emit light upon colliding with atmospheric molecules.
-This process generally does not ionize the atoms except at high speeds.

-- **Ionization at High Speeds**: At greater velocities, ionization contributes more to meteor light, exemplified by the triple seven line of oxygen, which requires more energy to become visible.

-- **Emission Lines**: Meteor light features individual emission lines from excited states of meteoroid material (such as calcium, magnesium, silicon, iron), different from a blackbody spectrum.
-The light emission occurs when these excited electrons return to a lower energy state.

 This repository contains a collection of tools and scripts designed for the analysis and reduction of meteor data.
-The primary focus is on comparing manual and automated meteor reductions, implementing principal component analysis (PCA) for event classification, and preparing data for advanced reduction techniques.
+The primary focus is on comparing manual and automated meteor reductions, implementing principal component analysis (PCA) for event classification, and Dynamic Nested Sampling for uncertanty estimation of meteor physical properties.

 ## Repository Structure